grafana/grafana/docs/sources/administration/api-keys/index.md

 #### Steps

-Complete the following steps to migrate from API keys to service accounts using the API:
+Complete the following steps to migrate from API keys to service accounts for API:

 1. Call the `POST /api/serviceaccounts` endpoint and the `POST /api/serviceaccounts/<id>/tokens`.